peisuke/claude_code_control/README.md

 ```

 ## Security Notes
-- tmux sessions are accessed locally on the server
+- This tool directly executes tmux commands on the host machine
+- Only run on trusted networks or localhost
+- No authentication is implemented - add security layers for production use
-- WebSocket connections should be secured in production
+- WebSocket connections should be secured with TLS in production
-- Consider authentication for production use

 ## Troubleshooting